aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaCustomKeystoreWithConfigProviders/README.md

 * `TruststoreS3Bucket` name of the S3 bucket containing the truststore
 * `TruststoreS3Path` path to the truststore object, omitting any trailing `/`
 * `KeystorePassSecret` and `KeystorePassSecretField` SecretManager secret ID and key containing the password of the keystore

+## Running locally in IntelliJ

+To run the application in IntelliJ

+1. Edit the Run/Debug configuration enabling *'Add dependencies with "provided" scope to the classpath'*
+2. Pass all configuration parameters from the command line, prepending `--` to each parameter (e.g. `--MSKBootstrapServers localhost:9094 --KafkaSourceTopic source-topic ...`)